 Developing individual players by providing player pathways to professional clubs, Universities and local cricket clubs.

-Lead and manage all cricket coaches ensuring that they understand their roles each week and manage the external coaches that are in place which provide support to the netball programme.
+Lead and manage all cricket coaches ensuring that they understand their roles each week and manage the external coaches that are in place which provide support to the cricket programme.

 To share good practice with all coaches.